LSWizard3/EmailAdmin/README.md

 # Administrator EmailApplication

-I created this application after working part time at Best Buy, where I receieved a customized email address and a random password my first day of work.
+I created this application after working at my part time retail job, where I receieved a customized email address and a random password my first day of work.
 I immediately hopped onto my Java IDE the next day and starting working on a project that would be able to emulate this same system.
 In my application the program will take in the